 - Everyone speaks English.
 If you’re someone who gets anxious immersing in a foreign language, relax.
 Icelanders speak several languages, including English.
 Maps, street signs, menus are legible to those of us who never bothered to learn a second language.
 I regret that.

 - Money conversion is easy.
 Just knock off the last two digits on the price of something and it’s pretty close to U.S. prices at the moment.
 Things are expensive, but you can understand the conversion at a glance.
 And credit cards work practically everywhere.

 - Food is outrageously good.
 You can get any cuisine you want, but what you should know is that the PRODUCE is mind-blowing.
 Hot house grown.
 The “hot” made better by the thermal hot springs with magical growing properties (these tomatoes, below, sold next to a thermal pool, we ate like peaches).
 And if you love seafood, Momma Mia.
 Try Viking Sushi – you are on the boat, they pull up a net that’s been dragging for maybe 20 minutes, pop open live scallops right there, dip in soy sauce, unfrickinbelievable.

-- Stress was practically zero getting to Reykjavik from Los Angeles.
+- Easy getting there.
+Stress was practically zero flying to Reykjavik from Los Angeles.
 It was almost easier than taking a book out of the library.

 - No crowds.

 - Public transportation is the way to go.
 Buses are great.
 But then again, the towns are pretty small.
 Walking works.